otrack/cloud-computing-infrastructures/scaling/README.md

 # Scaling horizontally a web service

-*<Disclaimer>*
+*Disclaimer.*
 This practical assumes that you know the basics of Kubernetes and have a cluster at your disposal with `kubectl` properly set-up.
-Moreover, some guidelines are only provided for [minikube](https://github.com/kubernetes/minikube), the kubernetes cluster emulator.
+Notice that some guidelines may only provided for [minikube](https://github.com/kubernetes/minikube), the kubernetes cluster emulator.
-*</Disclaimer>*
+Before you start, we advice you to make a copy of this file as well as the provided sources by typing the `git clone https://github.com/otrack/cloud-computing-hands-on` command

 We are interested in scaling-up a web service named Pdfmagic.
-This service allows to convert a jpg image into a pdf document (similarly to a plethora of internet sites).
+This service allows to convert a jpg image into a pdf document (similarly to several existing internet sites).
-The jpg file is provided by the client via a POST request to the service.
+The jpg file is sent by the client via a POST request to the service.
+In return, the client received a pdf copy of the file.

 In what follows, we first get familiar with the internal of the Pdfmagic service.
-Then, we create a Docker file to containerize it and  use Kubernetes to run it.
+Then, we create a Docker file to containerize it and use Kubernetes to deploy it.
-Further, we study the performance of this instance when emulating several clients.
+Further, we study the performance of this service  when emulating several clients.
 In a last step, we scale-up the service, adding more containers to handle a higher load and observe how the system responds.

 ## 1. The Pdfmagic service [40']